aug192018/aug192018.github.io/p5_no.md

 <div style="text-align:center">
   <p align="center">
     <h2>When you've arrived...</h2>
-    Here we are!
-What's the name of the store across the street?
+    Looking southeast over the trees from the middle of the park's largest field, you should see some large writing on the western side of a faraway hotel.
+What does it say (again, in ALL CAPS)?
   </p>
 </div>
 <br>